oshadmon/novity-pull-data/README.md

-# Pullling Smart City Data
+# Pulling Smart City Data

 The following provides a sample script to pull data from our smart city demo.